Like The Empire Itself, The British Pound Is Not What It Used To Be

 For Britain, the pound is a rich cultural symbol.
 Pound notes have been adorned with pictures of the most illustrious figures in British history, including William Shakespeare, Jane Austen, Winston Churchill and Charles Darwin.

 The pound's place in British culture became apparent during the debate over the euro in the late 1990s.
-The nations of Europe were about to give up their francs, deutsche marks and lire in favor of a new currency they hoped would unite the continent in peace and prosperity and solidify its political and economic power.
+The nations of Europe were about to give up their francs, deutsche marks and lire in favor of a new currency they hoped would unite the continent in peace and prosperity and would solidify its political and economic power.

 Tourists would no longer have to exchange money each time they visited a new country.
 Businesses could trade freely across borders, without worrying about currency fluctuations.